Museums you won’t want to leave

 4.NezuMuseum

-Choice exhibits of traditional Japanese art surrounded by a nice garden
+Choice exhibits of traditional Japanese art surrounded by a beautiful garden

 Nicely curated special exhibitions of traditional Japanese art & craft • Famous painted iris screen and iris garden exhibition (May) • Garden is lovely all year round